hackclub/hackclub/workshops/getting_started_with_react/README.md

     });
   }
   ```
-  - Proper practice is to name the function handleEvent, where Event is what activates the function
+  - Proper practice is to name the function `handleEvent`, where `Event` is what activates the function
   - Ex: `handleClick`
   - To allow this to work, you have to add another line to your constructor
   ```javascript